wikimedia/wikimedia-page-library/readme.md

 The demos are expected to be run with `npm run -s serve:demo` after building them.

 ### Automatic incremental builds
 `npm run -s build:watch` will monitor and automatically rebuild the JavaScript and CSS bundles when files change.
+Note: CSS changes do not yet trigger rebuilds.
 When used with NPM linking, this allows the app to always pull the latest local changes.
 When used in parallel with `npm run -s serve:demo`, changes are seen instantly in the browser.
 One way to run the commands simultaneously is `parallel -- 'npm run -s build:watch' 'npm run -s serve:demo'`.

 ### Testing
 Tests are executed prior to commits but may also be executed manually: